jkulak/lol-slack-bot/README.md

 2. `$ git clone https://github.com/jkulak/lol-slack-bot` - clone this repository to your preferred location on the provisioned server (`/var/www/lol-slack-bot` is my choice)
 3. `$ npm install` - install node dependencies
 4. `$ gulp` - build the app
-5. `cp lib/config/config.js.example lib/config/config.js` - create your configuration file by copying the given example file
+5. `$ cp lib/config/config.js.example lib/config/config.js` - create your configuration file by copying the given example file
 6. Update your `config.js` file with your RIOT_API_KEY
-7. `pm2 start process.json` - start the application at the default port 8081
+7. `$ pm2 start process.json` - start the application at the default port 8081
 8. You application is now available at http://YOU_SERVER_IP:8018

 Currently only one route is available, try: http://YOUR_SERVER_IP:8081/summoners/almostroy/games